 Stress may have bad effects on your physical health, psychological health, and on your behavior so stress is not good for your health.
 (5)

 Stress produces a lot of changes in the body.
-It produces harmful stress hormones (fight -or- flight), disturbs the immune system, consumes more energy.
-The long-standing stress may cause a long list of diseases.
+It produces harmful stress hormones (fight -or- flight), disturbs the immune system, and consumes more energy.
+Long-standing stress may cause a long list of diseases.
+So make it a part of your healthy lifestyle.

 Management of stress